 (e) Investments-Investments are carried at fair value.
 Current investments have maturities of one year or less.
 Current investments consist of monies invested with the State Board of Administration (SBA) Local Government Investment Pool (LGIP) and two funds with Northern Trust, the Northern Institutional Government Select Portfolio (GSP) and the QM Common Daily United States IMI Fund-Non-Lending (NTGI-QM).
 The Research Foundation invests in the LGIP and owns a share of the respective pool, not the underlying securities.
 The LGIP's underlying investments consist of federal agency obligations, U.S. Treasury bonds, commercial paper, and various other securities with short-term maturities.
 The LGIP is not a registrant with the Securities and Exchange Commission (SEC), and operates as an SEC Rule 2a-7 like fund.
 The Northern Trust GSP is a short-term fund that invests exclusively in high-quality money market instruments.
 The NTGI-QM is an equity fund that approximates the overall performance of the MSCI United States Investable Market Index.
 Long-term investments have maturities of greater than one year.
 Currently, there are no long-term investments.

-(f) Accounts receivable-Receivables include grants receivables and other receivables such as rents and expense reimbursements, all of which are valued at net realizable value and are unsecured.
-It is the Research Foundation's policy to provide an allowance for accounts receivable that are not expected to be collected.
-No allowances were deemed necessary for grants and other receivables at June 30, 2016 and 2015.
+(f) Accounts receivable-Receivables include grants receivables, license and royalty receivables, and other receivables such as rents and expense reimbursements, all of which are valued at net realizable value and are unsecured.